Chinese banks try to calm fears about developer's debts

 Chinese banks try to calm fears about developer’s debtsNew

-BEIJING (AP) — Seeking to dispel fears of financial turmoil, some Chinese banks are disclosing what they are owed by a real estate developer that is struggling under $310 billion in debt.
+BEIJING (AP) — Trying to dispel investor fears, some Chinese banks are disclosing what they are owed by a real estate developer that is struggling under $310 billion in debt.
 The lenders say they can cope with a potential default.
 The announcements came as Evergrande Group promised to talk with individual investors who bought its debt while creditors wait to see whether Beijing will intervene to oversee a restructuring to forestall financial disruption.
 Evergrande’s struggle to meet government-imposed debt limits has prompted fears a default might disrupt the Chinese economy or global financial markets.
-Economists say Beijing can prevent a credit crunch in China but wants to avoid bailing out Evergrande because it is trying to force companies to reduce debt levels.
+Economists say Beijing can prevent a credit crunch in China but wants to avoid bailing out Evergrande while it tries to force companies to reduce debt levels.